FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Join the game=Clicking this lets you join a new game against the same opponent.
 This is one of the two buttons that appear when your opponent offers you a rematch.

-White plays=This is what a spectator sees in the right-hand box when watching a game and it is White's turn to play.
+White to play=This is what a spectator sees in the right-hand box when watching a game and it is White's turn to play.

-Black plays=This is what a spectator sees in the right-hand box when watching a game and it is Black's turn to play.
+Black to play=This is what a spectator sees in the right-hand box when watching a game and it is Black's turn to play.

 The other player may have left the game.
 You can claim victory, call the game a draw, or wait.=This appears after 3 minutes have elapsed with one player disconnected.
 Below it are two buttons: "Claim victory" and "Call draw".